junxit/us-congress-bills-117/metadata.md

 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Introduced in House
 - 2022-07-26 — Referred to the House Committee on Veterans' Affairs.
+- 2022-08-16 — Referred to the Subcommittee on Oversight and Investigations.
+- 2022-09-20 — Subcommittee on Oversight and Investigations Discharged.
+- 2022-09-21 — Committee Consideration and Mark-up Session Held.
+- 2022-09-21 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-09-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2022-09-28 — Considered under suspension of the rules. (consideration: CR H8190-8192)
+- 2022-09-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+8510.
+- 2022-09-28 — Mr. Takano moved to suspend the rules and pass the bill, as amended.
+- 2022-09-29 — Passed/agreed to in House: Pursuant to section 10 of H. Res.
+1396, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1638, as amended; H.R.
+3304, as amended; H.R.
+4081, as amended; H.R.
+4821, as amended; H.R.
+6889, as amended; H.R.
+6967, as amended; H.R.
+8163, as amended; H.R.
+8510, as amended; H.R.
+8681, as amended; H.R.
+8875, as amended; H.R.
+8956; S. 1198; and agree to the Senate amendments to H.R.
+5641.
+- 2022-09-29 — Pursuant to section 10 of H. Res.
+1396, and the motion offered by Mr. Hoyer, the following bills passed under suspension of the rules: H.R.
+1638, as amended; H.R.
+3304, as amended; H.R.
+4081, as amended; H.R.
+4821, as amended; H.R.
+6889, as amended; H.R.
+6967, as amended; H.R.
+8163, as amended; H.R.
+8510, as amended; H.R.
+8681, as amended; H.R.
+8875, as amended; H.R.
+8956; S. 1198; and agree to the Senate amendments to H.R.
+5641. (text: CR H8190)
+- 2022-09-29 — Pursuant to the provisions of H. Res.
+1396, proceedings on H.R.
+8510 are considered vacated.